hbc/knowledgebase/admin/guides/setting_up_an_analysis_guidelines.md

 5. Setup .gitignore file to ignore all files you don’t want to sync.
 In theory we only use git to store code and very small files.
 (Ignore bcb final folder, and data folder) [*FUTURE: NEED EXAMPLES*]*

 ## Running bcbio
-### Option 1: run the bcbio variant on O2
-This variant has the nice feature of automatically putting the working directory on the scratch drive, so that our storage space doesn’t blow up

-`bcbio_o2 /n/scratch2/hsph_bioinformatic_core/$username/$project_name  -w template template/indrop-singlecell.yaml bcbio.csv data/*gz`

 At the end of the run, you will have a directory structure that looks something like this: